Updated on July 29th, 2022

 1. Cybersecurity risk

 With cyber threats growing in sophistication and speed, it is more important than ever that you monitor your vendor’s cybersecurity posture.
 To quantify vendor cybersecurity risk, you first need to identify your organization’s risk threshold.
 Once you have defined acceptable risk levels, you can then begin to assess third-party-security performance and make adjustments as necessary.
+This assessment is a critical part of maintaining a robust cybersecurity posture, as it allows for a proactive approach in managing potential vulnerabilities.

 2. Information security risk